 The reality for many though is that travel can be a big commitment both in terms of time and money.

-If that’s the case, and your goal is to set off to explore The Real Japan, then here are 5 essential things you need before you go to Japan…
+If that’s the case, and your goal is to set off to explore The Real Japan, then here are 5 essential things you need before you come to Japan…

 #1 Japan Rail Pass